tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 - 2026-01-15 --> the actual date of the publication of this document
 - 2026-01-23 --> the actual date of the publication of this document

+### References to RFCs

+This document references a huge number of RFCs only by the RFC number which makes it really hard to follow.

+A preference has been expressed to replace the references with the RFC title in the text and just use RFC number as a reference.

+For example:

+In section 1 change:

+> Section 4.12 of {{?I-D.ietf-netmod-rfc8407bis}} and Section 4.13 of
+{{?I-D.ietf-netmod-rfc8407bis}}.

+to

+> Section 4.12 and Section 4.13 of YANG Data Models guidelines document {{?I-D.ietf-netmod-rfc8407bis}}.

+It is suggested that the RFC Editor and the tooling team identify a way to  expand the references as proposed in a programmatic way.

 ## Terminology

 {::boilerplate bcp14}